xtechcode/Songs_Metadata/README.md

 # Songs_Metadata

 Using id3tool and id3tag

-Using this script for a complete directory of songs.
+This script is useful for scanning - editing Metadata for a complete directory of mp3 or wav.